nathanielshak/advancedprogramming/Lesson8/README.md

 Try rewriting the function using slices instead.
 [This StackOverflow answer](https://stackoverflow.com/a/509295) explains what slices are and how to use them.

+**Note**: It's possible to write this function in a single line using a *list comprehension*, a shorthand for loops that generate lists.
+It's not part of this lesson, but if you're curious, you can read about list comprehensions [here](http://www.pythonforbeginners.com/basics/list-comprehensions-in-python).

 ### Part B: Finding items in nested lists

 In this function: